lemondropfi/solana-sdk-js/README.md

 ## Features
 - **Token Support:** Predefined input and output tokens with mint addresses and decimals.
 - **Roundup Creation:** Quote and prepare a swap transaction for a given input/output token pair and amount.
-- **Roundup Execution:** Execute a signed transaction for a previously created roundup.
+- **Roundup Execution (Optional):** Optionally execute a signed transaction for a previously created roundup using the SDK, or use your own wallet/background method.
 - **TypeScript Types:** Strongly typed API responses and token definitions.

 ## Installation